djlacavera21/nyano.org/README.md

 ./nano-node/build/nano_node --daemon
 ```

+Once the node is built, launching the desktop wallet will also automatically
+start the daemon if the binary is found in `nano-node/build` and shut it down
-Set the RPC endpoint in the desktop wallet settings to `http://localhost:7076` to
+when you exit the wallet.
+Set the RPC endpoint in the desktop wallet settings to
-interact with your local node.
+`http://localhost:7076` to interact with your local node.